-According to the legend, this recipe dates back to Middle Ages when noble people used to have their course in big rolls called in Italian “mense”.
-When they finished their meal, they gave the leftovers of the bread to their servants who combined it with some poor vegetables and boiled everything: the result was a quiet nutrient and tasty (even tastier than that of the nobles’) soup.
+According to the legend, this recipe dates back to the Middle Ages when noble people had their meal in big rolls called mense in Italian.
+When they finished their meal, they gave the leftovers of the bread to their servants who combined it with some simple vegetables and boiled everything: the result was a nutritious and tasty soup.

-As we don’t have to proclaim the most genuine Ribollita, we ‘d better focus on the ingredients and the methods-they are very important as in all Italian recipes.
-We have to prepare, cook and serve them properly.
-As this soup can be made with leftover ingredients, you may add winter or autumnal vegetables you have in your fridge- combine them and make your own ribollita.
+So let’s focus on the ingredients and the methods, which are very important just as they are with all Italian recipes.
+We have to prepare, cook and serve the food properly.
+Since this soup is made with leftover ingredients, you can add winter vegetables you have in your fridge.
+Combine them to make your own ribollita.

 The essential ingredients:

-- Bread: the best one is saltless, typical from Tuscany where it is called “sciocco”- (silly bread) or with very little salt, because it guarantees the soup a genuine delicate taste.
-Opt for very stale and bread with a thick crispy crust; loaves of white silver bread don’t fit at all.
-Whole grain or cereal or semolina bread is ok;
+- Bread: the best one is saltless, typical from Tuscany where it is called sciocco or silly bread with very little salt because it provides a genuine taste.
+Choose very stale bread with a thick, crispy crust.
+Stale ciabattas would work well.

-- Cannellini beans are the best choice because their taste is quite delicate and it doesn’t prevail over the other ingredients.
-Discard the touched and pale beans, rinse in running water to get rid of any impurities; put them into a bowl and soak for about 12 hours, or overnight in plenty of cold water.
-After twelve hours drain, rinse and boil beans in water with some rosemary or sage a she original recipe wants; the use of aromatic herbs reduce the gut fermentation.
+- Cannellini beans are the best choice because their taste is quite delicate and they don’t prevail over the other ingredients.
+If using dry, discard any pale beans; put them into a bowl and soak for about 12 hours or overnight in plenty of cold water.
+After soaking, drain, rinse, and boil them in water with some rosemary or sage as the use of herbs reduces gut fermentation.
+You can also use canned beans.

 - Be patient and allow yourself plenty of time: there are no fast methods;

-- Add the salt at the end of the recipe, otherwise the beans would get too tough;
+- Add the salt at the end of the recipe,; otherwise, the beans will get too tough;

-- Do not add any stock cubes, or other flavorings; this soup develops its one rich taste;
+- Do not add any stock cubes or other seasonings; this soup develops its own rich taste;

-- You should not add pasta or rice, because bread provides the right serving of carbs in the recipe; it is a main course: carbs from bread, vegetable proteins from beans and plenty of fibers from vegetables!
+- Do not add pasta or rice because the bread provides the right serving of carbs in the recipe.

 What’s the soup like?